seasony-org/ueye_cam/README.md

 and libraries are not installed to the install space and you'll also need to install the IDS discovery daemon.

+Conclusion, the recommendation is to install the IDS Software to make sure the camera is working outside of the ROS enviornment.

 **Runtime**

 * [IDS uEye Software Suite](https://en.ids-imaging.com/downloads.html) >= 4.94